 There are some towns that you instantly build a liking for, and Bunbury, for me, turned out to be one among them.
-As I left Perth and traveled south to Bunbury, on a chilly Monday morning in August, the time of the year when tourism in Southwest of Australia is at its all time low, I found a city unlike any other.
+As I left Perth and traveled south to Bunbury, on a chilly Monday morning in August, the time of the year when tourism in Southwest of Australia is at its all-time low, I found a city like no other.
 It was quiet yet not dead, urban yet bucolic.

 Western Australia’s third largest city Bunbury, has something for everyone — from beaches to wildlife to wineries.
-But one thing that makes it wonderful to a next level is a peaceful locale it offers!
+But one thing that makes it wonderful to a next level is its peaceful locales!
 You’ll arrive for only a few days, but you’ll want to stay forever, as was the case with me.
 When I initially arrived in Bunbury, I’d planned to stay for only 2 nights, rather I ended up staying four.

 It was wet and cold when I visited Bunbury, and had I arrived a couple of weeks later, I’d have explored a completely different side of the city.
 As soon as the winter goes weak, after the month of August, Bunbury, just like most of the Western Australia, turns into a green lushness to rival the countryside in Europe.
 Rolling hills with views stretching out to the coast makes it too beautiful to handle.

 Visiting Bunbury During Off-season

-Since Bunbury is located along the shore, it’s a perfect little town to enjoy the beautiful Australian beaches and trying out different water adventure activities including surfing and swimming with Dolphins, but if you just happen to visit the town during off-season, as was the case with me, you may find almost everything being shut down.
-But on a bright side, an offseason means having no backpackers crowd and having all the beaches (even if they’re too cold to swim) to yourself.
+Since Bunbury is located along the shore, it’s a perfect little town to enjoy the beautiful Australian beaches and trying out different water adventure activities including surfing and swimming with Dolphins, but if you just happen to visit the town during an off-season, you may find almost everything is shut down.
+But on a bright side, an offseason means having no backpackers crowd and having all the beaches (even if they’re too cold to swim) all to yourself.